Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Introduction

 Another strategy for reducing annotation cost is the conventional active learning (AL) paradigm, which iteratively selects unlabeled samples for labeling according to a utility criterion \cite{ren2021survey}.
-Nonetheless, most existing AL studies have centered on sample-level classification, where each instance is associated with a single label.
-This differs from TAS, in which each video comprises multiple action labels and frame-level labels exhibit strong temporal dependencies.
-Consequently, both video selection and frame selection must be addressed for efficient labeling.
-In recent work, hybrid AL for action detection \cite{rana2022all, rana2023hybrid, joudaki2025new} has focused on annotating spatiotemporal regions.
-However, these methods are limited to short single-action clips spanning only seconds, whereas TAS involves long untrimmed videos with multiple temporally-dependent actions and substantial background content.
+Nonetheless, most existing AL methods focus on sample-level classification, where each instance is associated with a single label.
+This setting differs fundamentally from TAS, in which each video comprises multiple temporally dependent labels, requiring both video-level and frame-level selection.
+Recent hybrid AL for action detection \cite{rana2022all, rana2023hybrid, joudaki2025new} focus on annotating short spatiotemporal regions, but are limited to short single-action clips.
+In contrast, TAS entails long untrimmed videos with multiple temporally-dependent actions and substantial background content.

-A key reason TAS does not reduce cleanly to conventional sample-level AL is that the dominant failure modes are not uniformly distributed over frames, but concentrate around temporal transitions.
-Multiple TAS works explicitly identify boundary ambiguity and the resulting over-segmentation (fragmentation into short sub-segments) as the main obstacles to accurate segmentation in long videos, motivating architectural components and losses that directly target boundaries (boundary-aware cascades, boundary regression, and boundary-smoothing refinements) rather than improving “interior” frames alone \cite{wang2020boundary, wang2023dir, chen2022uncertainty, wang2024faster, ding2023temporal, farha2019ms}.
-Many methods also emphasize that local continuity should only change at true boundaries, which has specifically motivated researchers to refine segments at the boundaries to reduce boundary ambiguity and over-segmentation \cite{ding2023temporal}.
-Even uncertainty-focused modeling in TAS is commonly framed around the ambiguous transition region between actions, further reinforcing that the highest-impact annotation and learning signals lie near boundaries \cite{chen2022uncertainty}.
+A key challenge in applying AL to TAS is that errors are not uniformly distributed over frames, but concentrate around temporal transitions.
+Prior work consistently identifies boundary ambiguity and over-segmentation as primary sources of error, motivating architectures and losses that directly target boundaries (boundary regression, and boundary-smoothing refinements) rather than improving “interior” frames alone \cite{wang2020boundary, wang2023dir, chen2022uncertainty, wang2024faster, ding2023temporal, farha2019ms}.
+These methods also emphasize that temporal continuity should only change at true boundaries, reinforcing the importance of accurate boundary localization \cite{ding2023temporal}.
+Moreover, uncertainty modeling in TAS consistently highlights transition regions as the most ambiguous and informative parts of the sequence \cite{chen2022uncertainty}.
+This suggests that annotation and learning should be concentrated on boundary regions.
+In this work, we propose a boundary-centric clip-budgeted active learning framework that explicitly targets these high-impact regions to maximize label efficiency.